silvanoross/Prostate_Cancer_Analysis/README.md

 # Prostate Cancer Analysis in Mice
-Utilizes a seaborn relplot to visualize prostate cancer progression in mouse models.
+Innovative grid plotting with hvPlot and dataframe manipulation using Pandas to create an analog for pancreatic cancer pathogenesis in Gna15 control and knockout groups.

 In collaboration with Tom Wilkie, Sarthak Reddy et al at the Wilkie Lab in UT Southwestern, Dallas TX.